kdave/btrfs-progs/tests/README.md

 ### Prototyping tests, quick tests

-There's a script `test-console.sh` that will run shell commands in a loop and logs the output with the testing environment set up.
+There's a script `test-console.sh` that will run shell commands in a loop and log the output with the testing environment set up.
 It sources the common helper scripts so the shell functions are available.

 ### Runtime dependencies